WHO urges swift action as dengue cases surge in Bangladesh

 Most people with dengue have mild or no symptoms and get better within two weeks.
 Rarely, dengue can be severe and lead to death.
 If symptoms occur, they usually begin four to 10 days after infection and last for two to seven days.

-Symptoms may include high fever (40oC, or 104oF), severe headache, pain behind the eyes, muscle and joint pains, nausea, vomiting, swollen glands, and rash.
+Symptoms may include high fever (40°C, or 104°F), severe headache, pain behind the eyes, muscle and joint pains, nausea, vomiting, swollen glands, and rash.

 Severe dengue symptoms often come after the fever has gone away and may include severe abdominal pain, persistent vomiting, rapid breathing, bleeding gums or nose, fatigue, restlessness, blood in vomit or stool, being very thirsty, pale and cold skin, and feeling weak.